George M. Curtis (New York politician): Life

-Curtis was born on June 20, 1840 in Worcester, Massachusetts, the son of Beriah Curtis and Lydia Massena Denye Hunter.
+Curtis was born on June 20, 1840, in Worcester, Massachusetts, the son of Beriah Curtis and Lydia Massena Denye Hunter.
 He attended the local schools, Worcester High School, and the Baptist Academy in Worcester.

 Curtis was preparing for college when the American Civil War broke out.
 He left his studies to enlist in the Union Army, serving in the 3rd Massachusetts Rifles Battalion under Major (later General) Charles Devens.
 He served beyond his enlistment period in order to participate in a great battle expected to occur at the time.
 He then returned to private life and studied law under John W. Ashmead.
 He was admitted to the New York bar in 1864, and in 1865 he was appointed assistant Corporation Counsel of New York City.
-He served as Judge of the Marine Court (later known as the City Court) from 1868 to 1874.
+He served as judge of the Marine Court (later known as the City Court) from 1868 to 1874.
+While on the court, Curtis was impeached.
+He was charged with having become partner of a "law firm whose principal practice" was trying cases before the Marine court, and of starting profits with his partner in that firm.
+The charges also cited cases where he had "dismissed jury and assumed decision of case solely himself".
+He was acquitted, as his impeachment trial did not result in a two-thirds concurrence for guilt.

 In 1863, Curtis was elected to the New York State Assembly as a Democrat, representing the New York County 3rd District (Wards 3, 5, and 8).
 He served in the Assembly in 1864 and 1866.
 While in the Assembly, he made speeches in defense of Governor Horatio Seymour (which was copied and reported on by papers all over the country) and in favor of a Health Bill.